-- 1. A student completing a full course load (35 or more credits in years 1-3, 18 or more in year 4, 9 or more in year 5 and above) will be counted towards WMA enrolment and funded at the regular high school base instruction rate. - 2.
+- A student completing a full course load (35 or more credits in years 1-3, 18 or more in year 4, 9 or more in year 5 and above) will be counted towards WMA enrolment and funded at the regular high school base instruction rate. - 2.
 In years 1-3, students who complete fewer than 35 credits will be funded based on WMA completed credits. - 3.
-In year 4, students who complete fewer than 18 credits will be funded based on WMA completed credits. - 4.
-In year 5 and above, students who complete fewer than 9 credits will be funded based on WMA completed credits. - REVISED - 5.
-Funding will be allocated based on the estimated number of completed credits for the 2022/23 school year.
+In year 4, students who complete fewer than 18 credits will be funded based on WMA completed credits. - In year 5 and above, students who complete fewer than 9 credits will be funded based on WMA completed credits. - 5.
+Funding will be allocated based on the estimated number of completed credits for the 2023/24 school year.
 The department will make retroactive funding adjustments based on the number of completed credits once the school authority submits course marks. - 6.
 Credits granted through challenge assessments will be included in calculating total credits completed at 20 per cent of the credit value for the course(s) challenged.
 Credit value for challenge assessments will not be included while calculating total credits if there are course completions for the same course in the same semester. - 7.
+High school courses taken by junior high students will be funded if they are taken in the summer semester prior to entering Grade 10 to a maximum of 10 credits per student. - 8.
 Waived prerequisite or retroactive credits awarded for high school courses will not be included while calculating total credits.